 “In capitalist societies, education, whether secular or religious, the teaching of moral reflexes handed down from father to son, the exemplary integrity of workers decorated after fifty years of loyal and faithful service, the fostering of love for harmony and wisdom, those aesthetic forms of respect for the status quo, instill in the exploited a mood of submission and inhibition which considerably eases the task of the agents of the law and order.”

 These ‘agents of law and order’ are the pigs, and they use their guns less when we passively accept our oppressive place within the system.
 This passivity is nurtured by our bourgeois education system and other organizations that work within the confines of the State.
 But the material evidence of our exploitation and oppression go beyond the point of production and our position within the division of labor.
 It is also wrapped up in the popular culture of our society, and reflected in the mainstream art that the masses our exposed too.
 Women’s body parts are commodified to sell anything from pizza to cars; black women are portrayed as ‘hoes’ in the videos and mammies in movies (still); black and brown men continue to be portrayed as thugs; and queers of all colors and gender expressions are nowhere to be found in the sea of homo-normative white gay males.
-None of these representations reflect the realities of my communities, but they do reflect the reality of the system and they way they choose to represent us and place us within this world.
+None of these representations reflect the realities of my communities, but they do reflect the reality of the system and the way white supremacy represents us, as non european people, and places us within this world.

-Black people have always been a source of exploitation for the racist entertainment industry in this country beginning with the incredibly popular minstrel shows that started occurring in the 1800’s, where working-class whites would paint their faces black with charcoal or burnt cork and imitate their racist conceptions of black slaves.
-There was the Jim Crow character, who was a plantation slave that did little jigs for the white man.
-There was the Coon character, which was a stereotype of the free slave trying to be dignified (white).
-Then we have our dear asexual Mammy, who is sassy, independent and often a sense of comfort to white families.
+Black people have always been a source of exploitation for the racist entertainment industry in Amerikkka beginning with the incredibly popular minstrel shows that started occurring in the 1800’s, where working-class whites would paint their faces black with charcoal or burnt cork and imitate their racist conceptions of blackness.
+There was the ´Jim Crow´ character, who was the classic stereotype of the lazy plantation slave that did little jigs for the white man.
+There was the ´Coon´ character, which was a stereotype of the free slave trying to be dignified (white).
+Then we have our dear asexual ´Mammy´, who is sassy, independent and often a sense of comfort to white families.
 You can still find her image on pancake mix and syrup bottles.
-And our youth are portrayed as Pickaninnies, who usually look unkempt; think of buckwheat from the little rascals.
+And the opposite of the mammy, the ´Jezebel´ who was overly sexualized to support the idea that black women are unrapeable.
+And our youth are portrayed as ´Pickaninnies´, who usually look unkempt, think of buckwheat from the Little Rascals, and are often seen as animals.
 Many famous white performers, including Shirley Temple (featured below in Mammy attire), have donned blackface to help their career.

 The first feature length film was D.W.
 Griffith’s racist homage to the KKK in Birth of a Nation, where white actors blackened up to portray black men as savage rapists.
-Meanwhile white men, the actual rapist, continue to assault black women and nothing is done about it, because black women are viewed as unrapeable.
+Meanwhile white men, the actual rapist, continue to assault black women and nothing is done about it, because black women are viewed as overly sexual and unrapeable.
+This is and continues to be necessary, because the colonial capitalist system is founded on the rape and sexual violence of native womyn all over this earth.
 The first talking film was The Jazz Singer, where a young jewish man defies his family’s wishes by leaving home to become a star performer.
 How does he make it?
 Blackening up.
 What is especially sad is that black performers also blackened up in order to get gigs in the industry.
 With racist white capitalists running the industry and owning all of the stages and equipment, black artists had to play by their rules in order to survive.
 Whites did not want to see blacks representing themselves as artists and human beings with emotions and different perspectives of the world.
 They wanted to be entertained by stereotypes that supported their own power and privilege in society.
 This was and is more than just offensive entertainment; these performances are and continue to be a reflection of the system’s belief that black people are inferior and deserving of their position within society.
-Many different ethnic groups have been stereotyped within the entertainment industry during the 19th and 20th centuries, but the longevity of blackface performances that still exist today when we have white women from the suburbs performing their idea of blackness is especially alarming to me.
-The burnt cork may be gone, but the blackface is still here.
+Many different ethnic groups have been stereotyped within the entertainment industry during the 19th and 20th centuries, but the longevity of blackface performances that still exist today where we have white women from the suburbs performing their idea of blackness is especially alarming to me.
+The burnt cork may be gone, but the blackface is still there.

-Until we rid the world of capitalism, private property, and the systems of domination that support it, such as patriarchy, racism and homophobia, there will continue to be Kreayshawns exploiting the systems stereotypes, and there will be a system that continues to exploit us all in the process.
-When we restructure our societies into a truly communist system that operates on collective ownership and survival with principles of love and real equality, our culture and social relations will begin to shift and this will be reflected in the art that is produced.
-This has already happened in the revolutionary struggles and movements all around the world, where we see the art reflecting this shift in consciousness.
-The feminist and black power movements had a vibrant cultural component that reflected their revolutionary politics.
+Until we rid the world of capitalism, private property, and the systems of domination that support it, such as patriarchy, racism and homophobia, there will continue to be Kreayshawns exploiting the systems stereotypes, making profit out of our suffering.
+And there will also continue to be a system of white supremacy that continues to exploit us all in the process.
+When we restructure our societies into a truly free one that operates on collective ownership and survival with principles of love and real equality, free of domination and hierarchy, our culture and social relations will begin to shift and this will be reflected in the art that is produced.
+This has already happened in the revolutionary struggles and movements all around the world, where we see creative rebellion reflecting this shift in consciousness.
+Decolonial struggles continue to have a vibrant cultural component that reflect these revolutionary politics of self-determination.
 It is not an easy task of course to simply overthrow capitalism, and overthrowing capitalism doesn’t mean these systems of domination will just melt away.
-We must be very intentional about rooting out patriarchy, homophobia, and racism within our communities; learning from our feminist values; and valuing everyone over the individual.
-This will raise the standard of our lives, change our social relations, and therefore change the culture that is produced.
-And hopefully, minstrelsy will be something that can finally settle in to the archives of our history as we move forward truly free.
+We must be very intentional about rooting out patriarchy, homophobia, and racism within our communities, healing from these traumas, and valuing the collective over the individual.
+This will be a deep process of re-educating ourselves and our people.
+But this work is the most precious and important work we can do.
+It will raise the standard of our lives, change our social relations, and therefore change the culture that is produced.
+And hopefully, minstrelsy and white supremacy, as a racialized and gendered system of domination, will be something that can finally settle in to the archives of our history as we move forward truly free.